Rewriting for Symmetric Monoidal Categories with Commutative (Co)Monoid Structure: The Combinatorial Interpretation

 \section{The Combinatorial Interpretation}

-In this section we prove that a freely generated prop with a chosen commutative monoid structure is isomorphic to a category of cospans of hypergraphs with certain restrictions (Theorem~\ref{thm:iso} below).
+When referring to ``string diagrams with a chosen commutative monoid structure'', we mean morphisms of the $\mathcal{C}$-coloured prop $\cprd$, the coproduct of the free $\mathcal{C}$-coloured props over signature $\Sigma$ and $\mathbf{CMon}_{\mathcal{C}}$.
+Intuitively, such morphisms are obtained by freely combining $\Sigma$-terms with terms of the theory of commutative monoids, then quotienting by the laws of symmetric monoidal categories and those of $\mathbf{CMon}$.
+The aim of this section is give a combinatorial characterisation of string diagrams in $\cprd$.
+Specifically, we prove that the freely generated coloured props with a chosen commutative monoid structure are isomorphic to a category of cospans of hypergraphs with certain restrictions (Theorem~\ref{thm:iso} below).